priorb-source/delib-ai-wisdom/README.md

 # The Wisdom of Deliberating AI Crowds

-This repository contains the source code and data for the paper **"The Wisdom of Deliberating AI Crowds: Does Deliberation Improve LLM-Based Forecasting?"**
+This repository contains the source code and data for:

-**Authors:** Paul Schneider & Amalie Schramm (PRIORB)
+Schneider P, Schramm A. The Wisdom of Deliberating AI Crowds: Does Deliberation Improve LLM-Based Forecasting? arXiv [Preprint].
+2025.
+Available from: https://arxiv.org/abs/2512.22625

 ## tl;dr